cloudmesh/cloudmesh-manual/docs-source/source/preface/about.rst

 - Documentation: https://cloudmesh.github.io/cloudmesh-manual/
 - Code: https://github.com/cloudmesh/

-It has a variety of repositories that add features to cloudmesh based on needs by the user.
+It has a variety of repositories that add features to Cloudmesh based on needs by the user.

 Features